Esri/arcgis-maps-sdk-flutter-samples/README.md

 This repository contains Flutter sample code demonstrating the capabilities of ArcGIS Maps SDK for Flutter and how to use them in your own app.
 This SDK enables development of cross-platform GIS apps for mobile devices running iOS and Android.

-## Configure to use the Beta release package of ArcGIS Maps SDK for Flutter
+## Run the samples using the Beta package of ArcGIS Maps SDK for Flutter

-- Visit [earlyadopter.esri.com](http://earlyadopter.esri.com/) and download the ArcGIS Maps SDK for Flutter package.
-Follow the instructions to unpackage
+Visit [earlyadopter.esri.com](http://earlyadopter.esri.com/) and download the ArcGIS Maps SDK for Flutter package.
+Follow the instructions to unpackage.

-- Clone or download this repository
+Clone or download this repository into the same parent directory as the `arcgis_maps_package`.
+Your file structure should be:
-- Place the `arcgis_maps_package` directory next to your `arcgis-maps-sdk-flutter-samples` directory

 ```
 parent_directory